kercre123/wire-pod/README.md

 This repo contains a custom Vector escape pod made from [chipper](https://github.com/digital-dream-labs/chipper) and [vector-cloud](https://github.com/digital-dream-labs/vector-cloud).

+This is the original wire-pod, which was made to be dev-friendly.
+For one that is easier to setup and use, use [wire-prod-pod](https://www.github.com/kercre123/wire-prod-pod).

 ## Program Descriptions

 `chipper` - Chipper is a program used on Digital Dream Lab's servers which takes in a Vector's voice stream, puts it into a speech-to-text processor, and spits out an intent.